desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 no existing DNSSEC validation path, and other means to ensure the CDS/CDNSKEY records' legitimacy must be found.

-For lack of a comprehensive DNS-innate solution, either out-of-band methods have been used so far to complete the chain of trust, or cryptographic validation has been entirely dispensed with, in exchange for weaker types of cross-checks such as "Accept after Delay" ([@!RFC8078] Section 3.3).
+Due to the lack of a comprehensive DNS-innate solution, either out-of-band methods have been used so far to complete the chain of trust, or cryptographic validation has been entirely dispensed with, in exchange for weaker types of cross-checks such as "Accept after Delay" ([@!RFC8078] Section 3.3).
 [@!RFC8078] does not define an in-band validation method for enabling